 Model-View-Controller Pattern with N-tier Architecture

 We've implemented the Model-View-Controller pattern with n-tier architecture to securely separate responsibilities of the generated application.
 The tier containing the View and Controllers can be deployed outside of the firewall to allow users remote access.
-The Model and Business logic tier, along with the database tier can be deployed behind the firewall.
+While the Model and Business logic tier along with the database tier can be deployed behind the firewall.
 This protects your key business functions from being exposed.

 All exceptions are properly handled and logged for the system administrator to review.